Metric Entropy and the Optimal Prediction of Chaotic Signals: Introduction

-The thick red lines in the two plots are obtained differently.
-In the top plot, we fix a tolerance $tol$ (the precise value of $tol$ is unimportant for the discussion here) and look for $t^{\ast}\in[0,T-t_{return}]$ such that the length of fit, which is is maximized.
+is maximized.
 The maximum value of the length of fit is denoted by $t_{best}$.
 Here we are looking into the future of the signal and trying to find the moment $t^{\ast}$ in the past which agrees with the signal's future for the maximum period $t_{f}$ (within a specified tolerance).
 This method of determining $t^{\ast}$ and the maximum length of fit $t_{best}$ will be called the best fit from the past.
 Since it looks at $x(T+s)$ for $s>0$, the best fit from the past is not a predictor.

 We see that the best fit from the past in Figure \ref{fig:In-both-plots, Lorenz signal}a follows the signal for $t>T$ for more than $20$ symbols.
-It is not difficult to see why predictor can follow the signal for longer.
+It is not difficult to see why no predictor can follow the signal for longer.
 If we fit the signal starting at $x(t)$, $0\leq t\leq T-t_{return}$, to the signal starting at $x(T)$ the fit will extend from $T$ to $T+t_{f}$ for some $t_{f}$ and then start diverging.
 The rate of divergence beyond $T+t_{f}$ will be exponential as the signal is from a chaotic source.
 By definition of $t_{best}$, we have $t_{f}\leq t_{best}$.
 Thus the past has no information about what happens to the signal beyond $T+t_{best}$ and no amount of algorithmic legerdemain can synthesize that information.

+Currently available methods for prediction are based on recurrence and embed the signal in phase space in one way or another \cite{Abarbanel1996,Boffetta2002,Casdagli1989,FarmerSidorowich1987,SugiharaMay1990}.
+All the current predictors known to us use delay coordinates.
+Suppose the real valued signal $x(t)$ is obtained as $x(t)=b^{T}X(t)$, where $X(t)$ takes values in $\mathbb{R}^{d}$ and $b\in\mathbb{R}^{d}$ is constant.
+Suppose $X(t)$ satisfies the dynamical system $\dot{X}=f(X)$.
+Delay coordinates are an attempt to reconstruct the dynamics of $X$ in $\mathbb{R}^{d}$ using the scalar signal $x(t)$.
+Even though an individual signal value such as $x\left(t_{0}\right)$ may give little idea of $X(t_{0})$, the pattern of events $x\left(t_{0}\right),x\left(t_{0}-\tau\right),\ldots x\left(t_{0}-(k-1)\tau\right)$ can be used to stand as a substitute for $X\left(t_{0}\right)$ and to reconstruct dynamics in phase space for suitable values of the delay $\tau$ and the embedding dimension $k$ \cite{EckmannRuelle1992,Takens1981}.